Skip to Content

 ££

-Looking for the best late-night Chinese restaurant London boasts?
+Looking for a cool Chinese spot for your late night feast?
 Look no further than Opium’s cocktails and dim sum parlour.

 Head into the capital’s vibrant Chinatown and you’ll be overwhelmed with excellent Asian restaurants, though the early morning offerings of Opium cannot be beaten.